REMOTE CONSOLE

 }

-Will result on a modified prompt with the Arduino name.
+Will result in a modified prompt with the `Arduino` name.

-By default, Thinger.io adds some general utily commands.
+By default, Thinger.io adds some general utility commands.

-Thinger.io client implements a command that will reboot your device, as in a normal computer.
+Thinger.io client implements a command that will reboot the device, as in a normal computer.&#x20;